-5.6.3.2 Prioritization of Implementation of the Priority Focus Areas
+5.6.3.2 Prioritization of Implementation of the PFAs

-The assessment by the experts in the Abu Dhabi and UAE Spatial Prioritization Workshop was very useful in gaining an insight into the PFAs, however, it must be used in combination with the data driven approach to evaluating and summarizing the Priority Focus Areas given in Section 5.6.2.
+The assessment by the experts in the Abu Dhabi and UAE Spatial Prioritization Workshop was very useful in gaining an insight into the PFAs, however, it must be used in combination with the data-driven approach to evaluating and summarizing the PFAs given in Section 5.6.2.

-The experts were divided into three groups (each with a project team facilitator) and they were asked to allocate a numerical score to each PFAs (1= High, 2 = Moderate, 3 = Low) for the Biodiversity Value and the Urgency of Implementation at each site.
+The experts were divided into three groups (each with a project team facilitator) and were asked to allocate a numerical score to each PFAs (1= High, 2 = Moderate, 3 = Low) for the Biodiversity Value of each site and the Urgency of Implementation at each site.